 How to fix salty rice

-In some cases, you can so unsalted the rice by rinsing it under cold water, although this depends on how far you are in the cooking process, if the rice has already absorbed a lot of salt than you will not be able to get rid of the excess salt by rinsing it with cold water.
+In some cases, you can so unsalted the rice by rinsing it under cold water, although this depends on how far you are in the cooking process, if the rice has already absorbed a lot of salt then you will not be able to get rid of the excess salt by rinsing it with cold water.
 If you are using rice flour then you might notice weevils eating the flour, for more information check out my recent article Weevils in flour safe to eat? ( 3 Step Removal ).

 How to fix gummy rice